 The rule of thumb

 Almost nothing is an automatic dealbreaker.
 The real question is always the same three parts: what will it cost to fix, can you still insure the home, and is anyone unsafe in the meantime?
-Answer those and a flag becomes a number you negotiate — or, occasionally, a reason to move on.
+Answer those and a flag becomes a number you negotiate, or, occasionally, a reason to move on.
 See the full map in red flags in a listing.
+Heard something odd at the showing?
+House noises that shouldn't be ignored tells you which sounds are money.

 Usually negotiable (get a quote, adjust the offer)

-- Is a foundation crack a dealbreaker? — most cracks are minor; a few aren't.
+- Is a foundation crack a dealbreaker?
+Most cracks are minor; a few are not.

-- Is an oil tank a dealbreaker? — fine if clean and documented; a leak is the risk.
+- Is an oil tank a dealbreaker?
+Manageable when clean and documented; a leak is the risk.

-- Is Kitec plumbing a dealbreaker? — you can't rely on the old class action anymore.
+- Is Kitec plumbing a dealbreaker?
+You cannot rely on the old class action anymore.

 How to turn a flag into a negotiation